 An Excel workbook (Appendix B) contains the contact page, budget forms and annual work plan.
-There are separate workbooks for colleges or K12 LEAs.
 Please use the appropriate workbook.
 Failure to do so may result in disqualification of the application, as determined by the Chancellor's Office.
 The first tab "Do First" of the workbook requires the applicant to fill in the following information first:

-District - Select the CCD or fill in the name of the LEA that is applying (click twice in the district text box to make the selection within the drop down menu).
+District - Select the CCD that is applying (click twice in the district text box to make the selection within the drop down menu).